stepun/lingua_bot/migrations/README.md

 2. **Auto-apply**: Migrations run automatically on bot startup via `Database.apply_migrations()`
 3. **Idempotent**: Use `IF NOT EXISTS` / `IF EXISTS` to make migrations safe to re-run
 4. **Order**: Migrations execute in alphabetical/numerical order
+5. **Atomic**: Each migration runs in a transaction - either ALL statements succeed or ALL rollback
+6. **Fail-fast**: If a migration fails, the bot stops startup and reports the error

 ## Creating a New Migration